Arno Schmidt (chef)

+Arno Schmidt (born c.
+1931) is an Austrian chef and food critic and writer.

+Biography

-Arno Schmidt, Austrian born chef apprenticed 1946 to 1949 in Bad Gastein, an Austrian Spa.
+Schmidt was born c.
+1931, in Salzburg.
+From 1946 to 1949 in Bad Gastein, an Austrian Spa.
 After passing the mandatory government examination Arno worked in many countries, including the Grand Hotel Royal in Stockholm Sweden, the Beau Rivage Hotel in Geneva and three years in Casa Langer, a Caterer in Bogota, Colombia.

 He arrived in New York City in 1959 as permanent resident and found employment as Chef Poissonier at the venerable Hotel St. Regis when it was still privately owned by Mrs. Astor.

 Appointments as Executive followed quickly culminating as Executive Chef at the Waldorf Astoria Hotel from 1969 to 1979.

 He started writing a monthly newsletter called: “Notes from the Chef’s Desk” which eventually resulted as a book with the same name.
 More books followed including The Banquet Business and the Chef’s Book of Quantities, Yields and Sizes, Chatting about The Waldorf Astoria, and his biography “Peeking Behind the Wallpaper”.

 His interest in culinary education led to Board Member status membership at the Culinary Institute of America and appointment as Trustee Emeritus.

-He also lectured as Adjunct Professor at NYU and other colleges and cruise lines.
+He also lectured as adjunct professor at NYU and other colleges and cruise lines.